 Essentially, Proof of Work is used to determine how the blockchain reaches consensus.
 In other words, how can the network be sure that the transaction is valid and that someone isn’t trying to do bad things, such as spend the same funds twice?

-Although I will explain it in more detail later on, Proof of Work is based on a really advanced form of mathematics called ‘cryptography’.
+Although I will explain it in more detail later on, Proof of Work is based on an advanced form of mathematics called ‘cryptography’.
 This is why digital coins like Bitcoin and Ethereum and called ‘cryptocurrencies’!

 Cryptography uses mathematical equations that are so difficult only powerful computers can solve them.
 No equation is ever the same, meaning that once it is solved, the network knows that the transaction is authentic.